deta/cloud-docs/docs/micros/deploy_on_deta_button.md

 </a>
 ```

-### Metadata and environment variables
+### Metadata and Environment Variables

-You can optionally specify metadata and environment variables needed by the micro in a `deta.json` file.
+You can optionally specify metadata and environment variables needed by the Micro in a `deta.json` file.
 Create this file in the root directory of your application.

 The `deta.json` file has the following schema: